Topological effect on the Anderson transition in chiral symmetry classes

-The emergence of the quasi-localized phase is confirmed by transfer matrix calculations ~\cite{slevinCriticalExponentAnderson2014,markosPhenomenologicalTheoryMetalinsulator1995,luoTransferMatrixStudy2021}.
-A localization length $\xi_x$ of $H$ along $x$ is calculated with quasi-one-dimensional geometry (Q1D), $L_x \gg L_y$.
-The LEs of $h$ along $y$ are calculated with $L_y\gg L_x$.
-The LEs of $H$ are a union of the LEs of $h$ and their opposite numbers~\cite{xiaoAnisotropicTopologicalAnderson2023,SM}, so a localization length $\xi_y$ of $H$ along $y$ is the smallest absolute value of the LEs of $h$.
-Fig.~\ref{fig:results}(a,c) show that the model undergoes transitions from metal to localized phases in a region of $4<W<6$.
-In the metal phase, $\xi_y$ is divergent; the lower half of the LEs of $h$ along $y$ forms a continuous band in $L_x \rightarrow \infty$~\cite{markosPhenomenologicalTheoryMetalinsulator1995}, and the band covers zero in the metal phase. $\xi_x/L_y$ stays invariant for increasing $L_y$ in the metal phase.
+The emergence of the quasi-localized phase is confirmed by numerical transfer matrix calculations of localization lengths $\xi_{\mu}$ of zero-energy wavefunctions of $H$ along $\mu$ ($\mu=x,y$)~\cite{slevinCriticalExponentAnderson2014,markosPhenomenologicalTheoryMetalinsulator1995,luoTransferMatrixStudy2021}.
+Given $H$ or $h$ with $L_x\gg L_y$, for example, the wavefunctions are partitioned into $L_{x}$ slices, where the $x$-th slice and $(x+1)$-th slice are related by a transfer matrix.
+The Lyapunov exponents (LEs) along $x$ are eigenvalues of $1/(2L_x) \ln M^{\dagger}_x M_x$, where $M_x$ is a product of the transfer matrices from $x=1$ to $x=L_x$.
+The positive (negative) LEs are inverse of decay lengths of the wavefunctions along $+x$ ($-x$) direction, and the LEs of $H$ are a union of the LEs of $h$ and their opposite numbers~\cite{xiaoAnisotropicTopologicalAnderson2023,SM}.
+Thus, a localization length of $H$ is an inverse of the smallest absolute value of the LEs of $h$.
+Fig.~\ref{fig:results}(b,c) show that the model undergoes transitions from metal to localized phases in a region of $4<W<6$.
+In the metal phase, the localization length $\xi_y$ along $y$ is divergent; the lower half of the LEs of $h$ along $y$ forms a continuous band ~\cite{markosPhenomenologicalTheoryMetalinsulator1995}, and the band covers zero in the metal phase.
+The localization length $\xi_x$ along $x$ normalized by a finite system size $L_y$ stays invariant for increasing $L_y$ in the metal phase.
 In the localized phase, $\xi_y$ is finite in the thermodynamic limit, while $\xi_x/L_y$ decreases for increasing $L_y$, indicating that $\xi_x$ is also finite in the thermodynamic limit $L_y \rightarrow \infty$.
-We determine a critical disorder strength $W^{(c)}_{x}$ for the change of $\xi_x/L_y$, and a critical disorder strength $W^{(c)}_y$ for the change of $\xi_y$.
-Note also that $\nu_y>0$ for $W<W^{(c)}_{y}$ and $\nu_y=0$ for $W>W^{(c)}_{y}$.
-From fitting analyses~\cite{SM,xiaoAnisotropicTopologicalAnderson2023,slevinCriticalExponentAnderson2014,karcherMetalinsulatorTransitionTwodimensional2023}, the two critical disorder strengths are evaluated as $W^{(c)}_{x}=4.979\pm 0.016$ and $W^{(c)}_{y}\approx 5.1204\pm 0.002$ at $(t_x,t_y)=t(1,1.5)$.
+We determine a critical disorder strength $W^{(x)}_{\text{c}}$ for the change of $\xi_x/L_y$, and a critical disorder strength $W^{(y)}_{\text{c}}$ for the change of $\xi_y$.
+Note also that $\nu_{y}$ is given by a difference between a number $N_{y,+}$ of positive LEs of $h$ along $y$ and a number $N_{y,-}$ of negative LEs; $\nu_{y}=(N_{y,+}-N_{y,-})/(2L_x)$~\cite{xiaoAnisotropicTopologicalAnderson2023,molinari2003,SM}.
+Thus, $\nu_y>0$ for $W<W^{(y)}_{\text{c}}$ and $\nu_y=0$ for $W>W^{(y)}_{\text{c}}$.
+From finite-size scaling analyses~\cite{SM,xiaoAnisotropicTopologicalAnderson2023,slevinCriticalExponentAnderson2014,karcher2023a}, the two critical disorder strengths are evaluated as $W^{(x)}_{\text{c}}=4.950\pm 0.001$ and $W^{(y)}_{\text{c}}\approx 5.120\pm 0.002$.
 A discrepancy between the two is about $3\%$ of the critical values, and it is much greater than the error bar of the fittings.
-This suggests a phase diagram with (i) critical metal phase with $\nu_y>0$ ($W<W^{(c)}_{x}$), (ii) quasi-localized phase with $\nu_y>0$ ($W^{(c)}_x<W<W^{(c)}_{y}$), and (iii) Anderson localized phase with $\nu_y=0$ ($W^{(c)}_{y}<W$).
+This suggests a phase diagram with (i) critical metal phase with $\nu_y>0$ ($W<W^{(x)}_{\text{c}}$), (ii) quasi-localized phase with $\nu_y>0$ ($W^{(x)}_{\text{c}}<W<W^{(y)}_{\text{c}}$), and (iii) Anderson localized phase with $\nu_y=0$ ($W^{(y)}_{\text{c}}<W$).
 In the quasi-localized phase, $\nu_y>0$, $\xi_y$ is divergent and $\xi_x$ is finite in the thermodynamic limit.
+The finite-size scaling analyses also give an critical exponent at $W^{(x)}_{\text{c}}$ with $95\%$ confidence interval as $\nu=1.36\pm 0.01$.~\cite{SM}